Tel: +971 4 267 9594 Fax: +971 4 267 9593 email@example.com

 Joan D Silva – Head of Co-curricular

-Ann George – Head of SEN and Counselling
+Ann George – Head of Care and Guidance

 Mrs Sue Johnston is the CEO and Founder of Al Salam Private School and Nursery and has been in the field of education for over 38 years.
 She and her late husband established the school after humble beginnings as a Nursery in Diera.
 She has nurtured the growth of the school to its current state, offering quality education for over 1200 students from Nursery to Year 12.
 In doing so she has continued to develop and promote the beliefs of ‘a good education for all children’ and ‘every child is special’.